 If you're looking for a traditional mall and popular national chain stores, head out to Columbiana Centre and the surrounding shopping plazas on Harbison Boulevard, just off Interstate 26.
 The Village at Sandhill is an outdoor mall, with all your favorite brands, just a bit out of town on Two Notch Road.

 While Five Points, the Vista, Devine Street and the malls might be the main shopping districts in Columbia, they certainly aren't the only places to find a treasure or two while in Columbia.
-Keep your eyes open for beautiful and fun finds from a famously hot capital city.
+Keep your eyes open for beautiful, fun finds from a famously hot capital city.